Take Advantage of Rebates for Affordable Home Charging

 There is also a U.S. federal tax credit available for 30% of the cost of installing a home (or commercial) EV charger, up to $1,000 for home charging.
 Be sure to file the form for this credit with your taxes.
 It's applicable through December 31, 2020, for home chargers bought and installed in 2018, 2019 or 2020.

 Tip: Not sure how to find an installer for your home charger?
-Check out our installation services, available through Qmerit
+Check out our installation services, available through Treehouse

 How much of the cost will my rebate cover?